kuzzleio/sdk-javascript/doc/6/getting-started/react/with-redux/index.md

 <<< ./snippets/App.js.snippet:2[js]

-Then we will [etablish the connection](/sdk/js/6/core-classes/kuzzle/connect/) to kuzzle and create, if they don't [exists](sdk/js/6/controllers/index/exists/), the [index](sdk/js/6/controllers/index/create/) and [collection](sdk/js/6/controllers/collection/create/) of our chat.
+Then we will [establish the connection](/sdk/js/6/core-classes/kuzzle/connect/) to kuzzle and create, if they don't [exist](sdk/js/6/controllers/index/exists/), the [index](sdk/js/6/controllers/index/create/) and [collection](sdk/js/6/controllers/collection/create/) for our chat.

 Add the following lines to the `_initialize` function: